beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/api-reference.md

 }
 ```

-> One of the many benefits of using Begin's runtime library, [Architect Functions](https://github.com/architect/functions), is automatic, customizeable, content-type aware generation of `Cache-Control` headers.
+> One of the many benefits of using Begin's runtime library, [Architect Functions](https://github.com/architect/functions), is automatic, customizable, content-type aware generation of `Cache-Control` headers.
 <!-- TODO: add link to Begin Arc Fns docs-->